alison-andrade89/alison-andrade89/README.md

 in personal projects
 - 💞️ I’m looking to collaborate on with database companies and learn learn as much as possible
 - 📫 How to reach me alison.andrade.costa@hotmail.com
-- 😄 Pronouns: him / his
+- 😄 Pronouns: he / him

 👍 Com o que posso trabalhar
  Python